Adolf Wölfli: Music

 In 1978, "Adolf Wölfli: Gelesen Und Vertont", the first recording of Wölfli's work ever to be published, was released by the Adolf Wölfli Foundation, Museum of Fine Arts, Bern.
 Since that time, a number of German musicians have released adaptations of Wölfli's work.
 A comprehensive list of these artists can be found at The Adolph Wölfli Foundation's music page.

-In 1987, musician and composer Graeme Revell released an LP entitled Necropolis, Amphibians & Reptiles: The Music of Adolf Wolfli.
-This was on his own Musique Brut label in London, UK in 1987.
+In 1987, musician and composer Graeme Revell released an LP entitled Necropolis, Amphibians & Reptiles: The Music of Adolf Wolfli on his own Musique Brut label in London, UK.
 This audio compilation was based on the works of Wölfli and incorporated digital renditions of Wölfli's compositions, with additional sound effects and ambient soundscapes added to the songs, by Revell, based on the artwork surrounding Wölfli's musical notations.
 The LP was a collection of musical interpretations by Revell as well as DDAA, & Nurse With Wound.
 This LP came with a booklet with a biography and images of Wolfli's works.
 Tracks 8 and 9 are combined into one track.
-This record was later re-released as The Musique Brut Collection on CD by the Grey Area record label, a sub-label of UK-based Mute Records, under the parent label EMI UK.
+This record was later re-released as The Musique Brut Collection on CD by the Grey Area record label, a sub-label of UK-based Mute Records, under the parent label EMI.
 This audio compilation also includes the other Musique Brut LP release The Insect Musicians.
 The CD release also contains a small booklet containing pictures of Wölfli's artwork, information about his history, and a brief write-up on Revell's process of converting Wölfli's lithographs into songs.